Why Employee Training Can't Solve The Phishing Problem

 The lesson we should take from the first half of 2018 is that, soon, training will not be enough.
 Once an email reaches the user's inbox, even the most well-trained employee will click on a well-crafted attack.

 The future of email protection will be found in machine learning and advanced, interactive A.I.
-In the same way self driving cars can augment the inattentive driver, individualized systems can perform all the same analysis that an intelligent human might perform after years of training, but do so repeatedly, patiently and quickly on every single message.
+In the same way self driving cars can augment the inattentive driver, individualized systems can perform all the same analysis that an intelligent human might perform after years of training, but do so repeatedly, patiently, and quickly for every single message.
 Ask us how Avanan is leading the way.